 When learning to sing, just as in any music program, it is of the utmost importance to become proficient in reading standard music notation.
 In order to ensure that our students are receiving a well rounded education in their lessons, they all have the option of attending our music theory classes (held weekly for 45 minutes) free of charge.
 Topics include (but are not limited to) note reading and writing, rhythm, harmony, chord structures, basic understanding of the piano.
 Again, there is no extra charge for the theory classes since we strive to make this additional training available to all of our students, however attendance is completely optional and theory training may be completed weekly in the student's private lessons.
 Students have the option of attending this class online or on campus.

-Some frequently asked questions regarding voice lessons that we receive include:
+Some frequently asked questions regarding singing lessons that we receive include:

 "What happens during voice/singing lessons?"